what about fever???

 MAKING YOGURT WITHOUT AN ELECTRIC YOGURT MAKER OR A THERMOMETER

 Since you may want or need to make yogurt without an electric yogurt maker, I'll explain what I have done over the past 40 years and sometimes still do.
-I've only owned my Yogourmet for the most recent 5 years or so out of the past 40 so when I say these are tried and true methods, I mean it ;>).
+I've only owned my Yogourmet since about 2008 so when I say these are tried and true methods, I mean it ;>).
 Read on -

 2 more ways to keep your yogurt cozy during the fermentation process:

 1) In a gas oven with only the pilot light on; this is pretty straight forward.
 Just place your prepared milk with the starter culture into containers (wide-mouth quart canning jars work well as containers; don't fill them too full) and then into the oven with only the pilot light on.
 Just don't forget you are making yogurt and accidentally preheat the oven for a pot roast - oh my!

 2) In a Styrofoam cooler (I use the thick-walled ones); I bring water to a boil and fill 1 or more quart canning jars (depending on the time of year), screw on the lids and place the jars inside the cooler along with the glass canning jar(s) of future yogurt.
 Again, don't fill your milk jars too full; you are fermenting, remember.
 Then I tuck wool sweaters or old towels around the jars in the cooler and replace the lid.
 If fermenting for a few hours or overnight, this should be sufficient, but if you are making 24 hour yogurt then you will have to renew the hot water in the jar(s) in the morning.
 I have my own system pretty much down pat since I heat with an indoor woodstove and the room temperature fluctuates quite a bit throughout the day and night.
 You will need to experiment with how many jars of hot water work best for your particular situation; with practice you'll get the hang of this method.